Apple iPad Air 2 release date, specification and price

 So far there haven’t been many leaks regarding the specs of the iPad Air 2, but by the sounds of things it won’t be dramatically different from the iPad Air.

-Sources speaking to ETNews claimed that the slate will be in line for a new A8 processor, however while that’s likely to improve its power the A8 chip is rumoured to be more focused on improving efficiency and battery life.
+Sources speaking to ETNewsclaimed that the slate would be in line for a new A8 processor, which seems very likely now that the A8 has arrived in the iPhone 6.
+The A8 chip is more focused on improving efficiency and battery life than power, though it does that too.
 That’s fine with us, the iPad Air is already plenty powerful and a longer battery life is always useful.

 The same sources claimed that the iPad Air 2 will keep the same 9.7 inch 2048 x 1536 display as its predecessors, but that its main camera will be boosted to 8 megapixels and its front facing camera will be increased to 1.5 megapixels.